mtsch/Ripserer.jl/joss/paper.md

 # Research

 We are currently using this package to develop novel approaches to simplicial complex sparsification and representative cycle reconstruction.
-It is also being used to generate visualizations for a few upcoming theoretical papers by Žiga Virk.
+It is also used in theoretical work by Žiga Virk.

 # Acknowledgments